DUNE/dune-justin/docs/justin-man-page.md

          pfn=`echo $did_pfn_rse | cut -f2 -d' '`
          rse=`echo $did_pfn_rse | cut -f3 -d' '`

        If  no file is available to be processed, then justin-get-file produces no output to stdout, which should also be checked for.  justin-get-file logs errors to stderr.

-       justin-get-file can be called multiple times to process more  than  one file in the same bootstrap script.
+       justin-get-file  can  be called multiple times to process more than one file in the same jobscript.
 This can  be  done  all  at  the  start  or repeatedly  during the lifetime of the job. justin-get-file is itself a simple wrapper around the curl command and it would also be possible to access  the justIN allocator service's REST API directly from an appli- cation.

        Each file returned by justin-get-file is marked as allocated  and  will not  be  processed  by  any other jobs.
-When the bootstrap script finishes, it  must leave files with lists of the processed files in its workspace directory.
+When the jobscript finishes, it must leave files with lists of the processed  files  in  its  workspace directory.
 These lists are sent to the justIN allocator service by the generic job, which either marks input files as being successfully  pro- cessed  or  resets  their  state  to unallocated, ready for matching by another job.

        Files can be referred to either by DID or PFN, one  per  line,  in  the appropriate list file:
          justin-processed-dids.txt
          justin-processed-pfns.txt

        It  is  not  necessary  to  create  list files which would otherwise be empty.
 You can use a mix of DIDs and PFNs, as long as each  appears  in the correct list file.
 Any files not represented in either file will be treated as unprocessed and made available for other jobs to process.

-       Output  files  which  are  to be uploaded with Rucio by the generic job must be created in the bootstrap's workspace directory and  have  file- names  matching the patterns given by --output-pattern or --output-pat- tern-next-stage when the stage  was  created.
+       Output files which are to be uploaded with Rucio  by  the  generic  job must  be  created in the jobscript's workspace directory and have file- names matching the patterns given by --output-pattern or  --output-pat- tern-next-stage  when  the  stage  was  created.
 The suffixed .json is appended to find the corresponding metadata files for MetaCat.

 REQUEST PROCESSING
        Once a request enters the running state, it is  processed  by  justIN's finder agent.
 Usually this is just done once, but it can be repeated if the --refind-interval-hours option is given when creating the  request.
        When  the  request  is  processed,  the  finder uses the requests's MQL expression to create a list of input files for the first stage.
 Work is only  assigned to jobs when a matching file is found and so these lists of files are essential.

        In most cases, the MQL query is a MetaCat  Query  Language  expression, which the Finder sends to the MetaCat service to get a list of matching file DIDs.
 However,  if  the  query  is  of  the  form  "rucio-dataset SCOPE:NAME" then the query is sent directly to Rucio to get the list of file DIDs contained in the given Rucio dataset.
 Finally if the --monte- carlo  COUNT  option  is used when creating the request, then an MQL of the form "monte-carlo COUNT" is stored.
 This causes the  Finder  itself to create a series of COUNT placeholder files which can be used to keep track of Monte Carlo processing without a distinct input file for  each of  the  COUNT  jobs.
 Each of these placeholder files has a DID of the form monte-carlo-REQUEST_ID-NUMBER where NUMBER is in the  range  1  to COUNT, and REQUEST_ID is the assigned request ID number.

 FILES
        An  X.509  user proxy file is currently needed to contact justIN, which is either given by $X509_USER_PROXY or /tmp/x509up_uUSERID where USERID is the numeric Unix user id, given by id -u